Distributed Adaptive Signal Fusion for Fractional Programs: Technical Analysis and Convergence

 \subsection{Stationarity of Fixed Points}

 A fixed point of the F-DASF algorithm is defined as a point $\widebar{X}\in\mathcal{S}$ that is invariant under any F-DASF update step (for any updating node $q$), i.e., $X^i=\widebar{X}$, $\forall i>0$ when initializing Algorithm \ref{alg:f_dasf} with $X^0=\widebar{X}$.
 We will now present results that guarantee that such fixed points of the F-DASF algorithm are stationary points of the global problem (\ref{eq:prob_g}) under mild technical conditions that are akin to the standard LICQ conditions in the optimization literature \cite{peterson1973review}.
-Since these conditions are very similar to those in the original DASF algorithm, we only discuss them briefly here, and refer to \cite{musluoglu2022unifiedp2} for more details on their practical implications.

 \begin{subcond}{cond} \begin{cond} For a fixed point $\widebar{X}$ of Algorithm \ref{alg:f_dasf}, the elements of the set $\{\widebar{X}^{T}\nabla_X h_j(\widebar{X})\}_{j\in\mathcal{J}}$ are linearly independent. \end{cond}